lukeherczeg/StudBudget/README.md

 # StudBudget

-## What is StudBudget?

-#### StudBudget is a student budgeting app that helps keep track of expenses and save money.
-StudBudget is a standalone C++ application with an integrated GUI built in Qt.
+### StudBudget is a student budgeting app that helps keep track of expenses and save money.
+It's also a standalone C++ application with an integrated GUI built in Qt.

-A download to the .exe and it's required dependencies are found [here](https://1drv.ms/f/s!AoHt5lo2Knznhg031g4mEvNC-m4A "App Download Page").
+#### A download to the executable and it's required dependencies are found [here](https://1drv.ms/f/s!AoHt5lo2Knznhg031g4mEvNC-m4A "App Download Page")!

 ### Features